How To Create To-Do Lists In WordPress

 How To Configure The Plugin

-- To-Do List Settings – Here you can specify the plugin’s main settings.
+- To-Do List Settings – This section is where you specify the plugin’s main settings.

-- Advanced Settings – The options in this section let you customize your To Do lists, assign to-do items to other users and perform database maintenance tasks.
+- Advanced Settings – This tab is where you customize to-do lists, assign tasks to other users and perform plugin database maintenance tasks.

-- Import/Export – The options in this section let you import and export your to-do plugin and list data settings.
+- Import/Export – This tab is where you import and export to-do plugin and list data settings.

 To-Do List Settings

-Private categories are not visible when using sidebar widgets or shortcodes (only when ‘Sort Order’ is set to ‘Category’)
+Private categories will not be visible using widgets or short codes (only when ‘Sort Order’ is set to ‘Category’)

 List View

-- Master – Use this option to create one master list for all users, where users have their own individual items to complete.
-If you select the ‘Master’ list view, make sure to adjust the User Permissions appropriately in the ‘User Permissions’ tab (this is covered further below).
+- Master – This option allows you to create a master list for all users, where users have their own individual items to complete.
+If you choose the ‘Master’ list view, make sure that you configure the User Permissions appropriately in the ‘User Permissions’ tab (see further below).

 Sort Order